wynnlone/MMF2021/README.txt

 # Data:
 ## Market price data:

-## Benchmark
+## file name: Barclay.xlsx
-## Barclay Fund of Funds Index
+## Barclay Fund of Funds Index, used as Benchmark
 ## Since they are so varied, funds of funds can be hard to track as a group and to compare.
 However, an index does exist.
 The Barclay Fund of Funds Index, sponsored by Barclay-Hedge, a provider of data on alternative investments, is a measure of the average return of all FOFs that report into the company database; it includes some 500 to 650 funds.
-As of March 2019, 583 funds had an averaged return of 3.95% year-to-date.

 ## yahoofinance: